 What Is a Phishing Email?

 Phishing is a way of attempting to acquire information such as usernames, passwords, and credit card details by masquerading as a trustworthy entity in an electronic communication.
 There are generally 3 different types – Phishing, Spear Phishing and Whale Phishing.
 Spear Phishing is the same as Phishing with one key difference – the attack is targeted towards a specific person or group.
 Whaling is the same thing as Spear Phishing, but with Whale Phishing the specific target is high-value, such as company CEOs, CFOs, etc. At least one of the emails we reviewed was a Whale Phishing attempt because it was targeted at the company’s CFO.
-Have questions about e-mail security or how to make sure your business network is secure?
+Have questions about phishing training, email security or how to make sure your business network is secure?
 Don’t wait – schedule a free IT assessment with one of our expert technicians.
 You can also reach us at 877-367-9348 or email@example.com.